-First, unzip the contents of the assignment and open PyMOL.
+First, open PyMOL and also unzip the contents of the assignment.
 In the PyMOL command line, navigate to the "pdbs" folder in your assignment directory using cd.
 See the software handout for instructions on using cd if you are new to terminal commands.
 Then use the load command to import the HRas protein into PyMOL.

+'''

-PyMOL> cd <path to assignment directory>/pdbs PyMOL> load hras.pdb cartoon view provides a visualization of secondary structures present in the folded 3D conformation.
+PyMOL> cd <path to assignment directory>/pdbs

+PyMOL> load hras.pdb

+'''